History of Russia: World War I

-By 1915, morale was bad and getting worse.
-Many recruits were sent to the front unarmed, and told to pick up whatever weapons they could from the battlefield.
+By 1915, morale was worsening.
+Many recruits were sent to the front unarmed.
 Nevertheless, the Russian army fought on, and tied down large numbers of Germans and Austrians.
 When the homefront showed an occasional surge of patriotism, the tsar and his entourage failed to exploit it for military benefit.
 The Russian army neglected to rally the ethnic and religious minorities that were hostile to Austria, such as Poles.
 The tsar refused to cooperate with the national legislature, the Duma, and listened less to experts than to his wife, who was in thrall to her chief advisor, the holy man Grigori Rasputin.
 More than two million refugees fled.

 Repeated military failures and bureaucratic ineptitude soon turned large segments of the population against the government.
 The German and Ottoman fleets prevented Russia from importing urgently needed supplies through the Baltic and Black seas.

-By the middle of 1915 the impact of the war was demoralizing.
+By mid-1915 the impact of the war was demoralizing.
 Food and fuel were in short supply, casualties kept occurring, and inflation was mounting.
-Strikes increased among low-paid factory workers, and the peasants, who wanted land reforms, were restless.
-Meanwhile, elite distrust of the regime was deepened by reports that Rasputin was gaining influence; his assassination in late 1916 ended the scandal but did not restore the autocracy's lost prestige.
+Strikes increased among factory workers, and the peasants, who wanted land reforms, were restless.
+Meanwhile, elite distrust of the regime was deepened by reports that Rasputin was gaining influence; his assassination in late 1916 ended the scandal but did not restore the autocracy's prestige.